modio/modio-docs/public/en-us/features/embed-hub/communication.md

 ## Authentication

-There are 3 ways to automatically authenticate users when opening the embed hub in-game or in your web browser as explained above.
+There are 3 ways to automatically authenticate users when opening the Embed Hub in-game or in your web browser as explained above.
 We recommend using one of these approaches when the user is already authenticated (i.e. by the game client), to ensure a seamless experience.

-1. **Recommended:** Passing in a [User Delegated Token (UDT)](#query-parameters) which the mod.io SDK and plugins can generate for you, as a URL query parameter when loading the embed hub.
+1. **Recommended:** Passing in a [User Delegated Token (UDT)](#query-parameters) which the mod.io SDK and plugins can generate for you, as a URL query parameter when loading the Embed Hub.
-1. Using the JavaScript message event `modioAuth` key, to pass in a UDT or the users access token (which is what you pass in to make authenticated calls to the REST API).
+1. Using the JavaScript message event `modioAuth` key, to pass in an ID token or the user's access token (which is what you pass in to make authenticated calls to the REST API).
-1. Using the JavaScript API `setAuthToken` function, to pass in a UDT or the users access token (which is what you pass in to make authenticated calls to the REST API).
+1. Using the JavaScript API `setAuthToken` function, to pass the user's access token (which is what you pass in to make authenticated calls to the REST API).